-- Readings/Quizzes: Students are expected to have reviewed assigned readings before class and must have completed a short online review quiz (three attempts, highest grade) on the readings.
+- Readings/Quizzes: Students are expected to have reviewed assigned readings before class and must have completed a short online weekly review quiz (three attempts, highest grade) on the readings.

 - Assignments: 3-4 smaller assignments allow for practice of more defined skills, usually centering around a single topic.

 - Term Project: A term project requires students to work on one BIM topic in a self-guided manner.
 This project should center on the student’s interests and may require self-study of material.

 - Architectural Design with SketchUp / 2nd Edition / Schreyer / John Wiley & Sons (Amazon link)

 My reference book for SketchUp, which covers modeling, plugins, rendering, making and scripting.
 We will use it for the first third of the course.
 You may have free access to the e-book via the library.

 - Commercial Design Using Autodesk Revit / Any recent edition / Daniel John Stine / SDC Publications

 We will use this tutorial-based book after the first third of the course.
 You can get any recent edition of this book.